AP Top 25 Takeaways: Back door to the College Football Playoff is likely to be blocked this season

 The back door to the College Football playoff is unlikely to be open for Ohio State or anybody else next weekend.

-A season defined by almost-upsets and favorites finding a way continued during rivalry week with CFP contenders withstanding unranked in-state foes Saturday.
+A season defined by near-upsets and favorites finding a way continued during rivalry week, with CFP contenders withstanding unranked in-state foes Saturday.

 No. 1 Georgia had to work harder than it has in years to beat Georgia Tech and complete a third straight perfect regular season.